expressjs/serve-static/README.md

 or directory that begins with a dot (".").
 Note this check is done on the path itself without checking if the path actually exists on the disk.
-If `root` is specified, only the dotfiles above the root are checked (i.e. the root itself can be within a dotfile when when set to "deny").
+If `root` is specified, only the dotfiles above the root are checked (i.e. the root itself can be within a dotfile when set to "deny").

 The default value is `'ignore'`.